Editorial Policies

 Focus and Scope

-It promotes contributions within an emerging science of the information society following the highest standards of peer review.
-It is a journal that focuses on information society studies and studies of media, digital media, information and communication in society from perspectives such as:
+It is a journal that focuses on critical information society studies and critical studies of the roles of media, digital media, the Internet, information, communication and culture in society.

-with a special interest in critical studies in these thematic areas.
 Papers should reflect on how the presented findings contribute to the illumination of conditions that foster or hinder the advancement of a global sustainable and participatory information society.

 It is the journal´s mission to encourage uncommon sense, fresh perspectives and unconventional ideas, and connect leading thinkers and young scholars in inspiring reflections.